norandiaconu/number-cruncher/README.md

-# TextParser 1.2
+# TextParser 1.3

-Combined the decimal and colon parsers
+Rewritten in Angular
+Combined functionality of clear buttons

 # Note

 The output is determined by the amount of decimals or colons in the text.